Parikshitdeore/dominoes-app/README.md

 - Payment options

 ## Build using -
-- Java
+- Core Java
-- OOPs Concepts
+- OOPs Concepts used : Inheritance, Polymorphism, Encapsulation, and Abstraction.
-- Im
+- Input/Output Handling: Used classes Scanner for input.
+- Exception Handling: Added Custom Exceptions for error Handling.
+- Conditional Statements and Loops:
+- Methods and Functions: Used if, else, switch statements and various loops like do, while, etc in this program.